Grammar Checking Software; Which is Best?

 There is a cheaper alternative, WhiteSmoke Essential, at $59.95, and a Business Plan, at $137.95.
 There are no monthly options.
 There’s also a Chrome extension, at $49.95 pa.
 Features vary, but the Premium version most closely correlates with the other options outlined in this review.

 Yes, you read that correctly.
-Right now, WhiteSmoke are offering you a 50% discount on whatever version or plan you sign up to.
+Right now, WhiteSmoke is offering you a 50% discount on whatever version or plan you sign up for.
 You’re welcome, by the way.

 5. Hemingway Editor.

 Hemingway editor is not a grammar corrector as such.
 However, I’ll include it here as it is a valuable tool in its own right.

 The renowned author Ernest Hemingway was well-known for his punchy, short sentences and no-nonsense writing style.
 His is a style many latter-day writers strive to imitate.

 In keeping with this, the Hemingway Editor will analyse your writing and offer suggested improvements wherever it sees excessively wordy “purple prose”, as it’s known in the business.

 Hemingway is available for free as an online tool, and as a desktop app for the princely sum of $19.99 one-off fee.